 Lastly, Dolores Newman, Co-Chair of the NJ Committee of the East Coast Greenway Alliance, gave background on the national movement and the trail itself, as well as the advocacy efforts needed to ensure its completion.
 The Greenway is a developing trail system that spans nearly 3,000 miles between Canada and Key West, Florida, linking the major cities of the eastern seaboard.
 Traveling northward, the New Jersey section begins in Trenton, winds its way up through New Brunswick, and ends in Newark, where travelers are directed to take the PATH train to Jersey City.
 The trail avoids trafficked roads when possible, but this wasn’t an option in the city, so walking conditions along the Greenway are in the same state as much of Newark’s pedestrian landscape – in need of repair.

 On Friday, students heard a short presentation from Greenway volunteer and RBA planner Mike Dannemiller, then broke into six groups to document conditions along portions of the route.
 Upon returning to the classroom, the groups presented their findings: potholed streets and cracked sidewalks, obscured signs and missing bike racks — and, in places, new crosswalks, speed humps, benches, and trees that the city has installed in recent years.
 These results, and the students’ proposed remedies, are currently being turned into a report that will be sent to Mayor Cory Booker, the Newark engineering department, media outlets, and the East Coast Greenway Alliance in an effort to improve walking conditions and publicize this East Coast treasure.

-Photographs were taken by members of the Newark Youth Leadership Project.
-See more photos at Tri-State’s Facebook page.
+See photos at Tri-State’s Facebook page.